Gerhard Michalski: Aerial victory claims

-According to Spick, Michalski was credited with 73 aerial victories in 652 missions, of which 59 victories were achieved over the Western Front including 13 four-engine bombers and 29 Supermarine Spitfire fighters.
+According to US historian David T. Zabecki, Michalski was credited with 73 aerial victories.
+Spick also lists him with 73 aerial victories in 652 missions, of which 59 victories were achieved over the Western Front including 13 four-engine bombers and 29 Spitfire fighters.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 68 aerial victory claims, plus three further unconfirmed claims.
 This number includes 14 on the Eastern Front and 54 on the Western Front, including 11 four-engined bombers.